CourseReps/ECEN601-Fall2017/Challenges/1challenge.md

 # Challenge 1
-The purpose of Challenge 1 is to get familiar with computing in Python, as it pertains to vector space methods.
+The purpose of Challenge 1 is to gain experience with computing in Python, as it pertains to vector space methods.
 This challenge assumes that you are already familiar with [Python](https://www.python.org/), and you have a working development environment.
 You should also be familiar with the [Git](https://git-scm.com/) and [GitHub](https://github.com/).